ebebbington/juanportal/src/juanportal/README.md

 - `.babelrc`

-  - Contains configurations for babel
+  - Contains configurations for babel, which is use dby jest when testing components

 - `.env`